Day's Theorem is sharp for $n$ even: Further remarks

 In particular, having J-switch level $\geq 4$ does not imply congruence modularity.
 Moreover having switch level $\geq 5$ does not imply congruence modularity, either.
 Indeed, $\alpha \beta \circ ( \alpha ( \gamma \circ \beta )) \circ \alpha \gamma \subseteq ( \alpha ( \gamma \circ \beta ))^2 \circ \alpha \gamma$.

-(b) On the other hand, having J-switch level $\leq 3$ is the same as being $3$-Gumm, and having switch level $\leq 4$ is the same as being doubly defective $4$-alvin.
-Compare Remark \ref{gummrmk}.
+(b) On the other hand, having J-switch level $\leq 3$ is the same as being $3$-Gumm, and having switch level $\leq 4$ is the same as being defective $4$-Gumm.
+Compare Remark \ref{gummrmk}, taking converses in the case $3$-Gumm.
 In particular, these conditions do imply congruence modularity, by Theorem \ref{Gth}.

 (c) In passing, we notice that, as well-known, the specular terms $s_1(x,y,z) = x(y^+ +_e z)$, $t_2(x,y,z)$ from \eqref{poll} and $s_3(x,y,z) = z(y^+ +_e x)$ witness that $\mathcal P$ is $4$-permutable, by \cite{HM}.
 However, we also have $s_1(x,y,x)= s_3(x,y,x) = x$ and this implies that $\mathcal P$ satisfies also